hackforla/access-the-data/README.md

 5. During onboarding you will complete the following required actions
     - get access to project's Google Drive
     - get access to project's GitHub repo (yes, even non-devs will use GitHub for project-management/kanban)
+    - get edit access to Access the Data's Figma
 8. Once you have access to the Access the Data Google Drive, add yourself to the Team Roster

 ## 3. Come to the Meetings